-Urinary incontinence is a relatively common, and timely diagnosis is important to ensure symptoms are managed effectively.
-Additionally, as there can often be an underlying cause that leads to incontinence symptoms, it is essential that causes are not overlooked so that they can be managed effectively.
+Urinary incontinence is a relatively common condition.
+The timely diagnosis of this condition is important to ensure that its symptoms are managed effectively.
+Additionally, as there can often be an underlying cause that leads to incontinence symptoms, it is essential that these causes are not overlooked so that they can be managed effectively.

-- Stress incontinence involves leakage of urine when the abdomen and bladder are pressed, such as during coughing, laughing or heavy lifting.
-Weakening of pelvic muscles, after childbirth or local surgery, is a common causes and explains why it is more common in women.
+Stress incontinence involves leakage of urine when the abdomen and bladder are pressed, such as during coughing, laughing, or heavy lifting.
+Weakening of pelvic muscles, which can occur after childbirth or local surgery, is another common cause of stress incontinence, thus explaining why this condition is more common in women.

-- Urge incontinence is characterized by a sudden need to urinate, without allowing enough time to reach a toilet.
-This is usually caused by a urinary tract infection or overactive bladder and is more common in elderly people.
+Urge incontinence is characterized by a sudden need to urinate, without allowing for enough time to reach a toilet.
+This is usually caused by a urinary tract infection (UTI) or overactive bladder and is more common in elderly people.

-- Overflow incontinence occurs when patients have difficulty voiding their bladder completely and leads to loss of urine when the bladder becomes overfilled.
-It is often caused by enlarged prostate and affects more men than other types.
+Overflow incontinence occurs when patients have difficulty voiding their bladder completely and leads to a loss of urine when the bladder becomes overfilled.
+This type of incontinence is often caused by an enlarged prostate; therefore, this form of incontinence often affects more men as compared to other types.

-- Functional incontinence involves a problem external to the urinary tract that limits the individual’s ability to reach a toilet in time, such as arthritis.
+Functional incontinence involves a problem that is external to the urinary tract and limits the individual’s ability to reach a toilet in time, such as arthritis.

 Upon initial consultation with presenting symptoms, a detailed history of incontinence symptoms should be recorded, along with and relevant health conditions or medications.

-It may be useful for patients to keep a diary or their urinary movement for a period of time, perhaps a week, to describe an overall picture of how the condition is affecting their life.
-Fluid intake, times to void in bathroom and any incidences of incontinence should be recorded.
+It may be useful for patients to keep a diary of their urinary movement for a period of time, perhaps a week, to describe an overall picture of how the condition is affecting their life.
+Fluid intake, times to void in the bathroom, and any incidences of incontinence should be recorded.
 This can assist greatly in diagnosing which type of incontinence is responsible for symptoms and choosing a coherent treatment.

-Several factors that are important to note when taking a medical history are:
+Several factors that are important to note when taking a medical history include: